hashicorp/vault/website/source/docs/config/index.html.md

   * `advertise_addr` (optional) - For backends that support HA, this is the address to advertise to other Vault servers in the cluster for request forwarding.
-If this isn't specified, it'll default to the first private address on the machine running Vault.
+Most HA backends will attempt to determine the advertise address if not provided.

 #### Backend Reference: Consul